mmzeeman/hedgy/README.md

 is the means by which transient application-specific request state is passed along between functions.

-### ReqData
+### Exchange

-ReqData is a #machine_reqdata{} term, and is manipulated via the emr interface.
+Exchange is a #machine_exchange{} term, and is manipulated via the emx interface.
 A controller function may access request data (such as header values) from the input value.
-If a resource function wishes to affect the response data in some way other than that implied by its return value (e.g. adding an X-Header) then it should modify the returned ReqData term accordingly.
+If a resource function wishes to affect the response data in some way other than that implied by its return value (e.g. adding an X-Header) then it should modify the returned Exchange term accordingly.

 ### Resource Functions